jenashauryasikt/jenashauryasikt.github.io/content/experience.md

 ### Research Intern
 **<span style="color: #ADD8E6;">Clemson University</span>**<br>
-May 2021 - Jan 2022 &middot Clemson, South Carolina (Remote)
+May 2021 - Jan 2022 · Clemson, South Carolina (Remote)

 This role allowed me to pursue interdisciplinary research for Environmental Sciences and Computer Science to estimate soil moisture at various depths and high resolutions.
 It helped me realize my aim to develop ML models for sustainable practices.
 I was supervised by Professor Ashok Mishra.